-Sarah’s Bag gives new meaning to corporate social responsibility by empowering both downtrodden women and their craft
+Sarah’s Bag gives new meaning to corporate social responsibility by empowering both downtrodden women and their craft.

 The brainchild of Sarah Beydoun, the idea was hatched when she was doing field research for her Masters degree on women prisoners.
 These women had no means of support and were faced with social stigma once they were out of prison.
 She took 12 beaded bags made by the prisoners and sold them at a local artisan market.
 Its success inspired her to take the project even further and start a whole label based on the premise that she’d employ ex-prisoners (and prisoners who were still serving) in order to give them new hope.
 Beydoun creates and designs the bags while the women do all the handwork.

 Today, she works with over 50 inmates and 100 ex-inmates.
-The company has had great media support, word of mouth and most importantly encouragement from local women, who have felt connected to the cause.
+The company has had great media support, word of mouth and, most importantly, encouragement from local women who have felt connected to the cause.

 As the market for the product expanded, Beydoun found a way to increase the productivity of the women she employed and provide them a trade for life after being released from prison.
 The former prisoners now train and lead groups of women in their villages, focusing on a single technique.

 Over the years the most popular items have been bags embroidered with Arabic script and a line of products featuring prints of Middle Eastern celebrities including Lebanese singer Sabah and the Egyptian icon, Um Kalthoum.
 Clutches picturing street signs of Beirut’s various neighborhoods and handbags in the shape of the street snack “kaak” highlight the local spirit behind the designs.
 Sarah’s Bag also took center stage when Queen Rania of Jordan and Catherine Deneuve were spotted carrying them.
+Other celebrities and influencers have also made fashion statements with Sarah’s Bag.
+Beyonce was one of them!

-” I love the fact that
+” I love the fact that our bags reflect our culture, our identity as Middle-Easterners “

 The brand has expanded beyond a defined style and always pushes the boundaries in creativity and the “quirky” factor.
 They have recently added beautiful calligraphic embroidery and themed limited edition collections, taking inspiration from global influences including Africa and Mexico.